fuseml/docs/docs/index.md

 # Welcome to FuseML [fju:zɛmɛl]

-### **F**lexible **U**niversal **SE**rvice orchestration for **M**achine **L**earning
+## Open Source Orchestration for Machine Learning

-Our goal is to to build a coherent stack of community shared AI/ML tools to run your ML operations.
 FuseML is an MLOps orchestrator powered by a flexible framework designed for consistent operations and a rich collection of integration formulas (recipes) reflecting real world use cases that help you reduce technical debt and avoid vendor lock-in.

 We follow 5 simple principles